Department of Political Science

 - Tables should be structured according to APA Guidelines.
 Each table must have a clear and concise title.

-- Figures should be numbered consecutively in the order in which they appear in the text and must include figure captions.
+- Figures should be numbered consecutively in the order they appear in the text and must include figure captions.

 - Figures will appear in the published article in the order in which they are numbered initially.